Skip to main content

 Apply for franchise financing

 ClearValue Lending works with electronics repair franchise operators on SBA 7(a), SBA Express, equipment, and working capital financing.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources